TikhonJelvis/haskell-project-mode/README.md

   * Automatically creates a custom inferior Haskell buffer using cabal-dev ghci for any project using cabal-dev.

 I've found both features useful, particularly since I've started using cabal-dev more and more.

+To install, include the following lines in your `.emacs` file:

+    (require 'haskell-project-mode)
+    (add-hook 'haskell-mode-hook 'haskell-project-mode)

+if inferior GHCi buffers are not working properly, adding the following might help:

+    (setq inferior-haskell-find-project-root nil)